INSIDE: In this blog, you’ll find a week of baby breakfast ideas you can easily share with your baby.

 There’s no shortage of baby porridges to choose from.
 Walking down the baby food aisle, you’ll see boxes, pouches and jars in every colour under the rainbow.

-Bottom line: Most baby porridges are blends of oats (or sometimes other cereals like wheat, rice, rye) with milk powder and possibly some fruit concentrates for flavouring.
+Bottom line: Most baby porridges are blends of oats (or sometimes other cereals like wheat, rice, and rye) with milk powder and possibly some fruit concentrates for flavouring.

 Here are three reasons not to bother with baby porridge or cereals.